Sawall-Lab/Lab_management/3_Water_quality_sampling/Nutrients_Sampling.md

 <h2 id="Materials">Materials</h2>

-Most materials are stored on a shelf in room 305, in a green plastic box labeled “Nutrients”.
+Most materials are stored on a shelf in room 305of the Naess Laboratory building, in a green plastic box labeled “Nutrients”.

 - Gloves
 - [Nuclepore 47mm Circular Filters](../images/Nutrients_Sampling/Whatman_Nuclepore_Filter.png)